 By contrast, rehosting allows for a fast, flexible foundation for quickly responding to market change and future integration requirements.
 Open operating systems with multiple database and utilities options offer more opportunities for modernizing your legacy software, taking advantage of new, flexible technology such as reusable components, microservices, and containers so you can do more business faster.

 A mainframe rewrite or reengineering project is likely to require additional resources who are skilled in the modern languages, technology, and coding required to meet the demands of a disruptive business landscape.
 With rehosting, IT departments can take advantage of their existing skilled mainframe resources as well as those of open systems and modern technology teams.
 Many enterprises that go the rehosting route report that they did not need to add an additional resource to the team.

 Your customers and employees expect a super-fast, highly personalized experience that resembles what they get on their mobile devices.
 Rehosting delivers a secure, high-performance, and flexible environment that dynamically scales based on business demand so that your end users experience maximum service and reliability even during peak processing.
 Rehosting can even transform user experiences and unlock the value of your mainframe apps by exposing those apps to web services for mobile and digital applications.

-For more details on the cons of doing nothing, why upgrading is merely “kicking the can down the road,” the risk of rewriting source code, and the solution best able to give you benefits of a re-write with reduced cost and risk, check out this guide.
+For more details on the cons of doing nothing, why upgrading is merely “kicking the can down the road,” the risk of rewriting source code, and the solution best able to give you benefits of a re-write with reduced cost and risk, check out this free eBook.

 Paul Bengtson is the Vice President of Sales for TmaxSoft.
 He has spent more than 20 years selling technology in segments as diverse as big data, analytics, ERP, cloud and SaaS.
 Paul joined TmaxSoft in 2016 from EFI where he was Sales Director for its ERP solutions.
 He also has held senior leadership positions with Radius Solutions, where he was VP of North American Sales, and with Misomex, Artwork Systems (now Esko) and Ace Hardware.
 Paul has a BS in MIS from the University of Iowa and an MBA in MIS from Benedictine University.